tensorflow/tensorflow/tensorflow/docs_src/install/install_windows.md

     [NVIDIA documentation](https://developer.nvidia.com/cuda-gpus) for a
     list of supported GPU cards.

-If you have an earlier version of the preceding packages, please upgrade to the specified versions.
+If you have a different version of one of the preceding packages, please change to the specified versions.
+In particular, the cuDNN version must match exactly: TensorFlow will not load if it cannot find `cuDNN64_5.dll`.
+To use a different version of cuDNN, you must build from source.

 ## Determine how to install TensorFlow